Update-Efficient Error-Correcting Product-Matrix Codes: Performance Evaluation

 \section{Performance Evaluation}

+In this section, we first analyze the fault-tolerance capability of the proposed codes in the presence of crash-stop and Byzantine failures, security strength with malicious attack, and then carry out numerical simulations to evaluate the performance for proposed schemes.

+The fault-tolerance capability of product-matrix MSR and MBR codes has been investigated fully in~\cite{HAN12-INFOCOM} where CRC or cryptographic hash function is adopted as the data integrity check.
+Their error-correction capability was also presented in~\cite{RAS12}.

+We need to verify whether the reconstructed data are correct.
+Progressive decoding algorithms are implemented that incrementally retrieve additional stored data and perform data reconstruction when errors have been detected.
+Since cryptographic hash function has better security strength than CRC on data integrity check, it is adopted to verify the integrity of stored data.
+In particular, for data reconstruction, the hash value is coded along with the original data and distributed among storage nodes.

+We first consider two types of failures, crash-stop failures and Byzantine failures.
+Nodes are assumed to fail independently.
+In both cases, the fault-tolerance capability is measured by the maximum number of failures that the system can handle to maintain functionality.

+A crash-stop failure on a node can be viewed as an erasure in the codeword.
+Since $k$ nodes need to be alive for data reconstruction, the maximum number of crash-stop failures that can be tolerated in data reconstruction is $n-k$.
+Note that since all accessed nodes contain correct data, the associated hash values are also correct.

+For an error-correcting code, two additional correct code fragments are needed to correct one erroneous code fragment.
+Thus, with the proposed MSR decoding algorithm, $\lfloor \frac{n-k}{2}\rfloor$ erroneous nodes can be tolerated in data reconstruction.
+For the proposed MBR decoding algorithm, not only any $\frac{n-k}{2}$ erroneous nodes can be tolerated but it can also correct errors up to even though not all error patterns up to such number of errors can be corrected.

+In analyzing the security strength with malicious attacks, we consider forgery attacks, where Byzantine attackers try to disrupt the data reconstruction process by forging data collaboratively.
+In other words, collusion among compromised nodes is considered.
+We want to determine the minimum number of compromised nodes to forge the data in data reconstruction.
+By using cryptographic hash functions, the security strength can be increased since the operation to obtain the hash value is non-linear.
+In this case, the attacker needs to obtain the original information data to forge the hash value.
+Hence, the attacker needs to compromise at least $k$ nodes in data reconstruction.

-The proposed reconstruction algorithms for MSR and MBR codes have been evaluated by Monte Carlo simulations.
-They are compared with the reconstruction algorithms previously proposed in~~\cite{HAN12-INFOCOM}.
+The proposed data reconstruction algorithms for MSR and MBR codes have also been evaluated by Monte Carlo simulations.
+From now on, the codes based on shortened RS codes are employed for simulations.
+They are compared with the data reconstruction algorithms previously proposed in~~\cite{HAN12-INFOCOM}.
+The performance of a traditional decoding scheme that is non-progressive is also provided for comparison purposes.\footnote{Since no data integrity check is performed in the deocding algorithms given in~\cite{RAS12}, to reach error-correction capability of the MSR and MBR codes, $n$ nodes need to be accessed.
+Hence, the number of accessed nodes in deocding algorithms in~\cite{RAS12} are much larger than those of the non-progressive version presented here.} After $k$ nodes are accessed, if the integrity check fails, the data collector will access all remaining $n-k$ nodes in data reconstruction in the non-progressive decoding scheme.
 Each data point is generated from $10^3$ simulation runs.
 Storage nodes may fail arbitrarily with the Byzantine failure probability ranging from $0$ to $0.5$.
 In both schemes, $[n,k,d]$ and $m$ are chosen to be $[20,10,18]$ and $5$, respectively.